 ALE successfully lifted both halves of the central arch of the new Matagarup Bridge, weighing 400t, using the innovative Mega Jack in Perth, Australia.

 The steel components (aka wishbones), measuring 120m long x 35m wide, were carefully transferred from the site in Burswood onto barges on the Swan River.
 The barges, fitted with temporary towers, then floated the wishbone to the designated pier ready for the lifting operations.

-ALE utilised its innovative Mega Jack system, a construction tower built 50m above one of the bridge piers, as a temporary support.
+ALE utilised its innovative Mega Jack system, built as a construction tower 50m above one of the bridge piers, and acted as a temporary support.

-Using strand jacks, ALE pulled the wishbone up over a single day.
-It was then held securely by the Mega Jack tower until the second wishbone could be raised and welded to create the complete central bridge arch.
+Using strand jacks, ALE pulled each wishbone up within a single day.
+It was then held securely by the Mega Jack tower until the second wishbone was raised in the same manner and welded to create the complete central bridge arch.

 The new Matagarup Bridge, located on the Swan River, will connect the eastern side of Perth city with the Burswood Peninsula, where a new 60,000 seat stadium was recently opened.
 Built for pedestrians and cyclists only, it forms an important part of the transport options for major events and provides a permanent link for residents and visitors to enjoy parklands and other entertainment.